Master of Music (MM)

 The Doctor of Musical Arts in music education at USC equips future college and university professors to train music teachers who can meet the challenges of increasingly diverse and technologically-proficient communities, while being able to rigorously participate in the public debate on the value and roles of music and music education.
 Students have the opportunity to intern with university professors in music education methodology classes, including and going beyond traditional models and formal public school education.
 Scholarship skills are rigorously developed through studies in music education research, history, philosophy, sociology and psychology.
 Students will acquire writing and design skills for a wide range of multimedia publications, while being able to pursue a choice of research activities or cutting-edge creative work that will enable them to lead our profession to new heights.
 In addition, students have the opportunity to minor in two additional fields within or outside of music.
 We welcome applications from national and international students.
 In addition, we aim to accommodate local students who wish to maintain their full-time teaching jobs, offering alternative schedules, such as classes in the evenings and summers.
 For further information on applications, contact Thornton Admissions at firstname.lastname@example.org or (213) 740-8986 or (800) 872-2213.
 For additional information on the program, contact Dr. Susan Helfter, Chair of Music Education, at email@example.com.

-Applicants to the MM or DMA in Music Education will include a statement of objectives, curriculum vitae and writing sample (which should consist of a literature review, essay, or research report in the Music Education field) to be uploaded to the Thornton Slideroom portal.
+Applicants to the MM or DMA in Music Education will include a statement of objectives, curriculum vitae and a scholarly writing sample (which should consist of a literature review or research report in the Music Education field) to be uploaded to the Thornton Slideroom portal.
 The curriculum vitae should list musical, professional and academic experience, including job descriptions regarding 2 years of teaching experience for MM applicants or 3 years of teaching experience for DMA applicants (whether private, public or studio teaching) and particulars of a Bachelor and/or Master of Music in Music Education or equivalent.